sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 * 3 Major Steps in Feature Engineering : 1.Transformation, 2.Scaling & 3.
 Construction
 * Feature Transformation
   1. Feature transformation is performed to normalize the data
-  2. Methods Used: 1.Log Transformation 2.Square Root 3.Cube Root and 4.Box-Cox Transformation
+  2. Methods Used: 1.Log Transformation, 2.Square Root, 3.Cube Root and 4.Box-Cox Transformation
 * Feature Scaling
   1. Feature scaling is conducted to standardize the independent features
   2. Method Used: Mix-Max Scaler